Formal Ball

 • NOTE: We discourage dips, lifts, breakdancing, etc for a second reason: we want an even playing field.
 There are often a lot of beginners on the dance floor and it can be intimidating when others use these kinds of moves.
 We want to encourage all levels of dancers to attend the event and have fun.
 We ask that you help us create an encouraging environment by keeping these moves for another dance floor.

-• Sexual harassment and harassment of any kind will not be tolerated at the Formal Dance.
+• Sexual harassment and harassment of any kind aren't welcome at any Formal Dance events.
 This includes but is not limited to:

 • Not allowing someone to dance with other partners.